emilyncynthiasamuel/YouTube-Content-Performance-Dashboard/README.md

 The implementation uses batch requests, making it efficient and suitable for repeated demonstrations.

----

 ## API Quota

 The YouTube Data API v3 provides **10,000 quota units per day** for free projects.

-This dashboard consumes only a very small portion of the daily quota because video statistics are retrieved in one batch request.
+This dashboard consumes only a very small portion of the daily quota and this is because video statistics are retrieved in one batch request.

----

 ## Future Improvements

-* Comment sentiment analysis
+(i) Comment sentiment analysis
-* Multiple channel comparison
+(ii) Multiple channel comparison
-* Category filtering
+(iii) Content Category filtering
-* Watch time analytics
+(iv) Watch time analytics
-* Audience retention metrics
+(v) Audience retention metrics

----

-## Author

-Emilyn Cynthia Benny Samuel

-MEng Computer Science

-GISMA University of Applied Sciences